SDPepe/AppArt/summaries/sprint5.md

 I also added an icon to the cards UI, so that the user can know if an ad comes with a virtual tour.

 ## Quentin
+This week I worked on refactoring the firebase cloud.
+I had to change the code conventions to a universal and consistent way of doing.
+Basically, we adopted, after a democrating vote, that we would use lower case letters separated by underscores.
+I duplicated all the fields because it was needed that the work from other would still work.
+My other task was debugging/fixing the bitmap loading with Glide that would fail if you kept a reference to the bitmap in the activity and both the activity and Glide would try to recycle it on the end of the activity.
+I aslo fixed the back button bug on panorama activity.

 ## Overall team